 According to the U.S. Corporation for National and Community Service, 26.2 percent of Americans aged 16 and older volunteered through organizations in 2007.
 This followed a 6 percent decline in total volunteers between 2005 and 2006.
 These statistics underline the regular fluctuations in volunteerism.
 Recruitment is vital not only to bring in new volunteers, but also to maintain the involvement of current volunteers.

 Once established, a volunteering pool can prove a vital resource for future initiatives, especially if organizers maintain volunteer trust, interest and overall involvement through continued communication.

-Explore the links on the next page to learn even more about volunteerism.
+Explore the links below to learn even more about volunteerism.

 - Rehnborg, Sarah Jane and Betsy Clubine.
 "Volunteer Recruitment: Tips from the Field."
 Charles A. Dana Center at U.T.
 Austin.
 (June 11, 2009)http://www.serviceleader.org/new/managers/2004/03/000213.php